-Services that are covered for you What you must pay when you get these services Dental services (continued) Authorizations rules may apply.
-Services received from a non-participating dentist may result in higher out-of-pocket costs.
+Services that are covered for you What you must pay when you get these services Dental services (continued) Services received from a non-participating dentist may result in higher out-of-pocket costs.
 You will be responsible for the difference between Delta Dental's payment and the amount charged by the non-participating dentist.
 In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
 Depression screening In-Network We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Out-of-Network 40% coinsurance for an annual Medicare-covered depression screening visit.
+Out-of-Network 20% coinsurance for an annual Medicare-covered depression screening visit.
 In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
-Diabetes screening In-Network We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes screening In-Network We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests. meet other requirements, like being overweight and having a Out-of-Network family history of diabetes.
+20% coinsurance for the